 “Only if it’s real,” scoffed Donna.
 “This is just for fun, stupid.”

-Donna had straight brown hair like Becky, but she was better looking in the face, though she was a pessimist that didn’t believe in anything supernatural.
+Donna had straight brown hair like Becky, though she was better looking in the face.
+She was a skeptic that didn’t believe in anything supernatural.
 She was probably only here because Misty had demanded Janet come.

 Janet and Donna were always together, and Donna was Janet’s yes-girl.
 They were the off-brand version of Misty and Melissa, which made them doubly annoying, because they were just as terrible to Cindy as Misty and Melissa were, if not more so.